Explore the map

 A map of the world appears in Map Viewer.

-At the top of the page, your name and ArcGIS username is visible, which means you are already signed in.
+At the top of the page, if you are signed in, your name and ArcGIS username are visible.

 Before you start editing the map, you will explore Map Viewer.